 Giving to a loved one or charity can be one of life's greatest joys.
 But when it comes to gifting, there are some key issues, including potential tax implications, that you'll want to keep in mind in order to make the most of your gift.

-"Every client, no matter how much wealth they have, needs to understand that a gift is irrevocable," says Pamela Pirone-Benson, estate planning specialist with Fidelity.
-"Ask yourself, 'How does it fit into my overall financial picture and financial health?
+Because gifting is irrevocable, it’s important to ask yourself: How does gifting fit into my overall financial picture and financial health?
 Does it make sense to give up this money?
-Could it cause financial struggles or issues in the future?'"
+Could it cause financial struggles or issues in the future?

-In 2018, each person is allowed to gift $15,000 each year to any individual.
-Any amount beyond that will involve using part of your lifetime federal gift tax exclusion, which recently increased to $11.18 million with the new tax regulations.
+In 2020, each person may gift up to $15,000 each year to any individual.
+Any amount beyond that will involve using part of your lifetime federal gift tax exclusion, which is $11.58 million per person in 2020.
 A married couple could therefore give $30,000 to each of their children and grandchildren and anyone else each year without beginning to use that exclusion.
 If you do exceed the annual exclusion amount, you'll need to file a gift tax return and track the amounts given each year.

 Tip: For greater detail on income tax deductions and income-based charitable giving limits for charitable contributions by individuals, read IRS Publication 526.

 There are many other advantages to using a trust.
 The money could be protected from lawsuits, creditor claims, and divorce settlements, so long as the trust is structured properly.
-"It can help ensure that the assets end up where you want them to go, with fewer unforeseen risks.
+It can help ensure that the assets end up where you want them to go, with fewer unforeseen risks.